Olusola-Precious/members_plus/README.md

 # members_plus
-A membership Web App for organizations
+A membership Web App for organizations.